mendix/docs/content/en/docs/developerportal/operate/monitoring-with-apm/datadog-metrics.md

 ## 1 Introduction

 [Datadog](https://www.datadoghq.com/) is a monitoring and analysis tool for cloud applications.
-It is a SaaS-based data analytics platform that provides monitoring for servers, databases, tools, and services, and you can use it for additional monitoring for your apps running on Mendix Cloud.
+It is a SaaS-based data analytics platform that provides monitoring for servers, databases, tools, and services.
+You can use Datadog for additional monitoring for your apps running on Mendix Cloud.

 This document explains how to configure your Mendix Cloud app to send data to Datadog.

 For more information on the data you can send to Datadog, see [Monitoring Your Mendix Apps with an APM Tool](/developerportal/operate/monitoring-with-apm/).

 {{% alert color="info" %}}
-For support on other cloud deployment options, such as Private Cloud, refer to their documentation.
-For example, for Private Cloud deployment, see [Monitoring Environments in Mendix for Private Cloud](/developerportal/deploy/private-cloud-monitor/).
+For support on other cloud deployment options, refer to their dedicated documentation.
+For Private Cloud deployment, for example, see [Monitoring Environments in Mendix for Private Cloud](/developerportal/deploy/private-cloud-monitor/).
 {{% /alert %}}

 ## 2 Setting up Datadog for Your Mendix App